May 2, 2023

 Weight training helps women gain toned definition.
 By toned, we mean long and lean muscles with a sculpted appearance.
 It not only looks great, but it is also healthy and supports a long, active life.

 As women age, they suffer from sarcopenia, the gradual and involuntary loss of muscle mass, strength, and function.
+Women typically lose muscle mass at a rate of 1 to 2 percent per year starting at age 50.

 The National Center for Biotechnology Information reports that muscle mass decreases approximately 3-8% per decade after age 30 and declines even faster over the age of 60.

 This highlights why women must take preventative steps to stop this loss by actively building lean muscle by lifting weights.
+Weight lifting can help maintain or even increase muscle size as women age, counteracting the effects of sarcopenia.

 Increase Metabolism

 Type 2 diabetes and heart disease stalk a large percentage of the population.
 These two disorders are linked to metabolic dysfunction and inflammation in the body.
+Strength training helps women manage metabolic diseases like diabetes during menopause.

 Strength training can improve insulin sensitivity and metabolic efficiency and reduce inflammation markers in the body.